mrgnhnt96/revali/doc-site/docs/revali/cli/00-dev.md

 By default, the server will be started on port `8080` and will serve the API at `/api`.

 :::info
-To configure the port and the API path, check out [App Configuration](/revali/app-configuration/overview).
+To configure the port and the API path, check out [App Configuration][app-config].
 :::

 ## Usage